The Future of APIs: What to Expect in 2025 and Beyond

 Security and Governance Are Essential

-As APIs multiply and AI becomes more integrated, security and governance are more important than ever.
+As the number of APIs grows and AI becomes more integrated, security and governance are more important than ever.
 Over fifty percent of organizations reported API-related security incidents in 2024, with many suffering significant financial damages.
 AI also introduces new attack vectors, making API observability, access control, monitoring, and testing critical for all modern APIs.

 API governance is becoming a must-have.
 Developers should think like product managers, ensuring that APIs are discoverable, documented, reusable, and maintainable.
-Proper governance helps manage API sprawl and ensures that your endpoints remain secure, reliable, and compliant as your application scales.
+Good governance helps control API sprawl.
+It keeps your endpoints secure, reliable, and compliant as your application grows.

 APIs as Products and Rapid Generation